 At Strong Minds Psychology, we provide a supportive and compassionate environment.
 Booking with our team means an opportunity to build your mental health, and find new ways to manage the issues at hand.
 We work with you to set realistic goals, and develop strategies that will suit your needs.

 If you or your loved ones are struggling to manage feelings of anxiety, grief or anger, or you need support facing new parenting challenges, we can help.
 Our team at Strong Minds Psychology provide excellent customer service, whilst maintaining professional and ethical standards.

-Suzannah is currently completing her final year of Masters of Educational and Developmental Psychology at Australian Catholic University.
+Suzannah completed her final year of Masters of Educational and Developmental Psychology at Australian Catholic University.
 She is passionate about working with individuals of all ages for both assessment and intervention.
 Suzannah uses evidence based intervention based in Cognitive Behavioural Therapy and is currently working on Motivational Interviewing Approaches for work with adolescents and adults.
 She has experience in assessment of Autism Spectrum Disorder, counselling and working with children with a wide range of mental health difficulties.
 In her spare time Suzannah actively competes in the sport of Equestrian.
 When she is not riding a horse she tends to be reading a book or baking something!
-Suzannah is available on Mondays and Thursdays at Warragul and Wednesdays at Yarra Junction.
+Suzannah is available on Mondays at Warragul.